 How is TMD Treated?

 If you’re concerned about the symptoms above, you should schedule an appointment immediately.
-Please call (907) 349-0022 today for an appointment with a neuromuscular dentist in Anchorage at Excellence in Dentistry.
+Please call (907) 349-0022 today for an appointment with an Anchorage TMJ dentist at Excellence in Dentistry.